WantedPurpose/Spotify-Discord-Music-Player/README.md

 <h1 align="center">Spotify Music Player Bot</h1>

 This bot is a music player for Discord servers that allows users to play and search for songs on Spotify.
 It uses the `Spotipy` library to search for songs and retrieve track information, including preview URLs.
 Users can search for songs using the `search` command, and select a song from the list of search results to play.
+The bot uses Spotify's API to play music in Discord voice channels.
+However, due to Spotify's policy, only users with Spotify Premium can play full songs.
+Therefore, the bot plays a preview of the song instead.

 ## ⚙ Configuration
 `1` You have to get `client_id` and `client_secret` for the Spotify API.